MikAoJk/docker-kotlin-gradle-ktor-postgres/CONTRIBUTING.md

 ## Building locally
 This project is using [Gradle](https://gradle.org/) for its build tool.
-A Gradle Wrapper is included in the code though so you do not have to manage your own installation.
+A Gradle Wrapper is included in the code though, so you do not have to manage your own installation.

 To run a build simply exucute the following: